NERSCPowering Scientific Discovery Since 1974

 NERSC HPC Requirements Reviews: Target 2017

 NERSC and the Office of Advanced Computational Research held six program requirements reviews with each DOE Office of Science program office from 2012 to 2014 to determine what scientists and their teams need in order to meet DOE mission requirements in 2017.
-The result of these reviews are the six reports below, which contain requirements for each office, supported by 8-12 individual science case studies.
+The output of these reviews are six reports outlining requirements for each office, supported by eight-12 individual science case studies.

 Compute and Data Needs for 2017